Schedule at a Glance

 Cravath, Swaine & Moore LLP; New York

-This panel of experienced committee professionals will discuss and analyze what it takes to maximize results for unsecured creditors in today’s chapter 11 cases.
+This panel of experienced professionals will discuss and analyze what it takes to maximize results for unsecured creditors in today’s chapter 11 cases.

 Kramer Levin Naftalis & Frankel LLP; New York